pedrodahmer/nestjs-react-monorepo/README.md

 - change nestjs start:dev command to just "dev" and add --preserveWatchOutput flag
 - add nestjs useStatic and trace it to ['../..', 'client', 'dist']
 - add vite proxy to redirect /api requests to nestjs port
+- push structure to git repo

 additional info

 - running npm run dev will run both dev commands for server and client apps
 - must build before running npm install
 - after build command, run npm start (nestjs port should render vite interface)

+recommendations

+- all commits must be made from root directory
+- to install dependencies --filter flag from pnpm add can be used on root